OpenCLIM/workflow-diagrams/README.md

 The diagrams are available as PNG images and drawio (XML) files.

+Definitions:
+- model workflow: A workflow for a single model
+- composite workflow: A workflow for multiple models containing

 # Template
 A template file is available in the template directory - https://github.com/OpenCLIM/workflow-diagrams/tree/master/template.
 This should be copied when creating a new diagram for a workflow.